 Under New Jersey law, conspiracy is a crime of the first degree when the object of the conspiracy is to commit murder or terrorism, or when the object of the conspiracy is arson of a place of worship.
 Conspiracies are also crimes of the first degree under certain circumstances relating to organized crime.
 Otherwise conspiracies to commit crimes of the first degree constitute crimes of the second degree.
 Conspiracies to commit crimes of the second, third, and fourth degree are themselves, respectively, crimes of the second, third, and fourth degree.

 Under 18 U.S.C.
 371, federal conspiracy is punishable by up to five years in federal prison, and a fine.
 When the object of the federal conspiracy is a misdemeanor, the term of imprisonment is capped at whatever the term would have been for the offense that was the object of the conspiracy.
 Remember, however, that 18 U.S.C.
 371 is only the general statute for federal conspiracies.
 Federal statutes that define specific conspiracies carry their own sentencing scheme.
 Punishment under these specific federal conspiracies are generally more severe than punishment under general federal conspiracy.

 Conspiracy Lawyers in New Jersey:

-Allan Marain and Norman Epting, Jr. are New Jersey conspiracy lawyers with combined experience of over sixty-five years.
-Both have successfully represented numerous clients charged with conspiracy.
-Both are available for a no-obligation consultation for persons charged with conspiracy, be it New Jersey or federal.
-They would welcome your call.
+Allan Marain is a New Jersey conspiracy lawyer.
+He has forty-five year experience.
+He has successfully represented numerous clients charged with conspiracy.
+He is available for a no-obligation consultation for persons charged with conspiracy, be it New Jersey or federal.
+He would welcome your call.